xmlrocks/dita-ot-pdf-css-page/README.md

     -Dcss.file=css-file
 ```

-The plugin was tested with DITA-OT 2.1, 2.2.
+The plugin was tested with DITA-OT 2.1, 2.2, PDFReactor 8 and Vivlistyle Formatter 2016.1.